 The series also held a fund-raiser called Seussical The Musical in March 2016 that collected \$250 for the theater production at Shepaug Valley High School.
-The runners also combined with the Minor Memorial Library in June 2016 for Exercise Your Mind, a combined run/walk that promoted awareness about the library's summer reading program.
-The series held it MidSummer Championship race at the library in 2017, raising \$170 for the facility.
-It will again hold that event in July 2018.
+The runners also combined with the Minor Memorial Library in June 2016 for

+Exercise Your Mind, a combined run/walk that promoted awareness about the library's summer reading program.
+The series held a MidSummer Championship race at the library in 2017, raising \$170 for the facility.

 The runners had entry fees at a race in May 2017 for the CT Challenge bike event, which helped provide money for cancer research.
-In August 2017 they started an annual 6.2-mile run to raise money for the Roxbury Recreation Commission.
-The initial run netted about \$200.
+In August 2017 they held a 6.2-mile run to raise money for the Roxbury Recreation Commission.
+It generated \$200.

 Brian Vanderheiden, who has run in the series for more than a decade, organized a run from Roxbury to Newtown in December 2012 to honor the 26 victims of the shootings at the Sandy Hook Elementary School.